As soon as I finished a cold, crisp gulp of my kölsch, setting the empty glass down on the table, a fresh, new one appeared.

 This happens repeatedly until you’ve had your fill of kölsch.
 When you’re done, you simply place your deckel on top of your stange to signal you no longer want refills.

-“You’re just sitting in your chair, and kölsch is freely coming,” says Fort Point Co-Founder Justin Catalan, who joined me for the brewery’s kölsch service a couple of weeks ago.
+“You’re just sitting in your chair, and kölsch is freely coming,” says Fort Point Co-Founder Justin Catalana, who joined me for the brewery’s kölsch service a couple of weeks ago.

 When you leave, you take your deckel to the front and pay based on the number of tally marks.